Distributing custom ExecutionPlans#

 For a sharded scan, one task per shard is a natural choice:

-// Only estimate for our own node; returning None lets other estimators try.
+// Only handle our own node; returning None lets other handlers try.

 // One task per shard — the planner caps this at the number of workers.